Skotuson/bp/README.md

-# Assignment
-## Interpreter for a Prolog Subset using Warren Abstract Machine
+# Interpreter for a Prolog Subset using Warren Abstract Machine
 > Interpreter podmnožiny Prologu pomocí Warren Abstract Machine

 > Get acquainted with the Prolog programming language [1,2], and the Warren Abstract Machine (WAM) [2] for the execution of Prolog.